Zephyr

 Future improvements once the initial API is wrapped up.

-• Provide fixed point formats that are DSP instruction friendly on ARM, CMSIS DSP in particular has q7_t, q15_t, and q31_t.
-The Cortex M4 in particular has several mutiply and accumulate functions for smaller types that CMSIS DSP takes advantage of.
+.
+The Cortex M4 in particular has several mutiply and accumulate functions for smaller types that CMSIS DSP takes advantage of. - Provide an input_configuration for writing to devices.
+Many devices

-• In the future the thinking is rtio_confgure will take a configuration name defined by devicetree.
+would need to be better thought out for reads and writes. - In the future the thinking is rtio_confgure will take a configuration name defined by devicetree.
 This would avoid the large number of pointers being passed from the application to the kernel preventing user mode usage.

 Things this API does not do that have been discussed, some of which would be potentially useful in the future.

-• Dynamic devices, its expected your application knows which device its using, or atleast one of several devices. exists and could be checked by calling rtio_configure for each.
+using, or atleast one of several devices. exists and could be checked

-• Device attributes of any kind, in the future it may be sensible to add back in some of the device attributes from the first attempt in a more limited, read only, manner.
+for each. - Device attributes of any kind, in the future it may be sensible to add back in some of the device attributes from the first attempt in a more limited, read only, manner.